SteveSmith16384/SteveTech1/MoonbaseAssault/readme.md

 * The defenders must defend the computers by killing the attackers.
 * The attackers must destroy the computers.
 * The game is played for a fixed duration.
 If enough computers are destroyed before this time, the attackers win, otherwise the defenders win.
+* Human players always play as the attackers.